asagilmore/bk1/README.md

 of charge, and modify it to your liking.
 You are however not permitted to sell kits, builds or other parts of this project.<br/>

-In the files folder you will find two .STEP files, one including both the case and the PCB and all of its components and switches.
-This one is what you should use if you want to make another case, as you can build around the board.
-The other one has just the Case and is what should be used to order the case from a service.
+In the files folder you will find the .STEP file for the case.

 The PCB files should be good to order as is, just make sure you order a 0.8mm thick board.